 VMS Code: RM: Lake Houston Wilderness Park: TMN Hours, Native Garden

-Mercer Botanical Center – Mercer Botanic Gardens
+Mercer Botanical Center (MBC) – Mercer Arboretum and Botanic Gardens (MABG)

-We welcome adult volunteers with a strong interest in plants/botany.
-The projects below are popular with volunteers with basic botany/natural science training through citizen scientist programs, such as the Texas Master Naturalist or Texas Master Gardener program…or self-taught botanists!
+Work with MBC’s herbarium, botanical art collections, library, nursery, gardens, and conservation programs are popular with Texas Master Naturalist and Texas Master Gardener volunteers, students, self-taught biologists, retired professionals, or fans of MABG!
 Mercer Botanical Center (MBC) is located at 22540 Aldine Westfield Rd., Spring, TX 77373.
-Other volunteer locations include Mercer Botanic Gardens (MBG) at 22306 Aldine Westfield Rd., Humble, TX 77338 or the Harris County Prairie Dawn Preserve and additional offsite conservation field sites.
+Other MBC volunteer work locations include Mercer Arboretum and Botanic Gardens (MABG) at 22306 Aldine Westfield Rd., Humble, TX 77338 or the Harris County Prairie Dawn Preserve (Willowbrook area) and additional offsite conservation field sites.

 OUTDOORS: 8 – 11 a.m. weekdays.
 Varied locations; weather permitting; gloves and tools provided:

-Location: MBG, 22306 Aldine Westfield, Humble.
+Location: Mercer Arboretum and Botanic Gardens, 22306 Aldine Westfield, Humble.

 Location: MBC, 22540 Aldine Westfield Rd., Spring.